 For most of your working life, retirement can feel almost theoretical.
-But then, all of the sudden, it’s time for you to retire.
+But then, all of a sudden, it’s time for you to retire.
 Are you even ready for retirement?
 And when exactly is the right time for you?
 Retirement needs to last for the rest of your life, so you have to consider your future!
 What do you want your quality of life to be?

 The age at which someone is ready for retirement can vary greatly depending on how much they’ve saved up, what they want their retirement lifestyle to look like, whether they have outstanding debts or even how much they enjoy their current job.
 Retirement always sounds good, but it’s not always the right time to retire – especially if you’re not prepared.
 Check out this checklist to learn how to know if you’re ready to retire.